Pavel-Hrdina/Zettlkasten/Templates/ReflectionsTemplate.md

 | Things I Did Well | Why I did them |
 | ------------------- | ---------------- |
 | -                 | -              |

+### The gravestone method

+> [!quote]
+> What do you want to be written on your tombstone?
+What about what your friends will say about you at your funeral.
+We are dying every day.
+Take it further thinks about what will people remember you for, think about what would you left behind, think about what will will you pass on.

 ## A VIEW FROM ABOVE